-Now look here, and as you do, please find a couple paragraphs that describe Charles King’s new book about cultural anthropology and the small group of people who, nearly 100 years ago, made it both a discipline and a game changer in western civilization.
+Now look here, and as you do, please find a couple of paragraphs that describe Charles King’s new book about cultural anthropology and the small group of people who, nearly 100 years ago, made it both a discipline and a game-changer in western civilization.
 I send you this, on a perfectly fine end-of-September afternoon, because I think where these people were back then with Franz Boas’ idea of cultural anthropology is where we are today, nearly 50 years on, with Paolo Soleri’s idea of arcology, ie, a group of folks just about ready to (somehow!) double down on an idea that has the potential to change people’s attitudes and behavior.
 Just in time!

 GODS OF THE UPPER AIR

 The rise of cultural anthropology is the subject of King’s book.
 It’s a group biography of Franz Boas, who established cultural anthropology as an academic discipline in the United States, and four of Boas’ many protégés: Ruth Benedict, Zora Neale Hurston, Ella Cara Deloria, and Margaret Mead.
 King argues that these people “were on the front lines of the greatest moral battle of our time: the struggle to prove that – despite differences of skin color, gender, ability, or custom – humanity is one undivided thing.”